vetiveria/vetiveria.github.io/index.md

 <figure>
   <iframe src="https://nbviewer.jupyter.org/github/vetiveria/cluster/blob/master/graphs/eigendecomposition/clusters.html" style="width:100%;height:500px;padding:15;fill:true;border:none;">
   </iframe>
-  <figcaption>A preview.
-These clusters are due to an ML clustering model based on the cumulative toxics releases values of  ~3300 U.S. counties.
+  <figcaption><b>Preview.</b>  These clusters are due to an ML clustering model based on the cumulative toxics releases values of  ~3300 U.S. counties.
 The aim herein?
 Investigating the intersection of clusterings, medical risks, and  the actual prevalence of the diseases/disorders associated with the medical risk groups.</figcaption>
 </figure>